 How is a Waiver Funded?

 Waiver funding is provided by local and federal dollars.
-The Butler County Board of Developmental Disabilities provides approximately 40 percent of local dollars in order to receive 60 percent of federal Medicaid dollars.
+The Butler County Board of Developmental Disabilities (BCBDD) provides approximately 40 percent of local dollars in order to receive 60 percent of federal Medicaid dollars.
 Waiver funding is a long-term local commitment.
 The Board continually projects the local funding needed now and in the future in order to assure the continued financial obligation can be sustained.

 How can I learn more?